ansys/pyansys-geometry/doc/source/getting_started/docker/linux_container.rst

 Build or install the Geometry Service image
 -------------------------------------------

-There are two options for users to install the PyAnsys Geometry image:
+There are two options for installing the PyAnsys Geometry image:

 * Downloading it from the :ref:`GitHub Container Registry <ref_linux_docker_ghcr>`.
 * :ref:`Building the Geometry Service Linux container <ref_linux_docker_fromscratch>`.